deep-research/victorslibrary-gridsome/content/remember.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is a heartfelt song about the feeling of loosing your sense of self.
+  This is a heartfelt song about the feeling of loosing your sense of self.

 recordings:
   - title: Remember (High School Version)